merenlab/anvio/anvio/docs/programs/anvi-get-aa-counts.md

 ### Option 4: a list of genes

-Just provide a list of gene caller ids, straight into the terminal, like so:
+Simply provide a list of gene caller IDs, directly in the terminal, as follows:

 {{ codestart }}
 anvi-get-aa-counts -c %(contigs-db)s \